ibm-cloud-docs/virtualization/backup-your-vmware-vsphere-environment-veeam.md

 ### Deploying AltaVault OVA
 {: #deploying-altavault-ova}

 You can deploy the AltaVault OVA to the vSphere environment after all of the prerequisites are met.
-Instructions for OVA deployment can be found in the [NetApp AltaVault Installation and Service Guide](https://library.netapp.com/ecm/ecm_download_file/ECMLP2317733){:external}.
+Instructions for OVA deployment can be found in the [NetApp AltaVault Installation and Service Guide](https://library.netapp.com/ecm/ecm_download_file/ECMLP2317733){: external}.

 1. Edit the AltaVault virtual machine (VM) after the deployment of the OVA is complete.
 2. Change the allocated memory to match the version of AltaVault that is in the edit window.
 If you are using the trial version, assign 24 GB of memory and add one disk that is less than or equal to 8 TB. **Note:** This secondary disk storage device is used to store deduplicated backup data.